SenseException/intl-format/UPGRADE.md

 timezone_id, timezone_name and timezone_short are introduced to replace the
 "timeseries" type specifiers.

+## Add week_of_year and week_of_month type specifier

+New type specifier to get the number of the week of a year and a month.

 # Upgrade to 2.0

 ## New date type specifiers